ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    ```
    ksysmgr add snapshot filepath=/<directory>/<name>
    ```
-   - The snapshot is created in `.tar.gz` format with a timestamp:
+   - The snapshot is created with a time stamp with the extension of `.tar.gz`
    ```
    snap.xml_DETAILED_2025-07-11_00:42:32.xml.tar.gz
    ```